 In terms of salary, universities have the highest opportunity.
 Foreign teachers usually teach only English classes.
 Jobs here are competitive, so you’re going to probably need a Masters or PhD to stand away from the pack.
 The curriculum is flexible, and you are responsible for creating the course content.
 These schools usually operate on weekdays.

-Things to consider for teaching English in Oman
+Things to Consider for Teaching English in Oman

-If you want to teach in Oman, you need to be aware of some specifics about the country before diving in.
+If you want to teach English in Oman, you need to be aware of some specifics about the country before diving in.

-- Salaries are not much more than cost of living.
+- Salaries are not much more than the cost of living.
 If you want to live an extravagant lifestyle while teaching here, save up before travelling.

 - Oman is an Arabic country and is very traditional.
 It is unlike Saudi Arabia or UAE.
 Be prepared to dress appropriately to adhere to local norms.